 It is easy to glide along in the beginning without learning the exact style, but it is strictly advised to get the hang of this style through proper practice.
 Once your technique (poor or correct) becomes your habit, it will be extremely hard to change it.
 For this reason, make sure your body is in the right position when you start and your legs and feet obey your mind.

-For learning to cross-country ski on flatter terrain, here is what you need to know:
+For learning to cross-country ski on flatter, here is what you need to know:

 Basic Diagonal Stride and Arm Movements